Stanisław Mikołajczyk: Prime Minister in exile

 When Sikorski was killed in a plane crash in July 1943, Mikołajczyk was appointed as his successor.
 "We do not wish to see only a formal democracy in Poland," he said in his broadcast to Poland on taking office, "but a social democracy which will put into practice not only political, religious and personal freedom but also social and economic freedom, the Four Freedoms of which Franklin Delano Roosevelt spoke so finely.
 In any case, there is and will be no place in Poland for any kind of totalitarian government in any shape or form."

 However, Mikołajczyk faced daunting challenges.
 It was obvious by this time that the Soviet armed forces, not those of the western Allies, would seize Poland from German occupation, and the Poles feared that Stalin intended both imposing Communism on Poland and annexing Poland's eastern territories.

-During 1944 the Allied leaders, particularly Winston Churchill, tried to bring about resumption talks between Mikołajczyk and Stalin, but these efforts broke down over several issues.
+During 1944 the Allied leaders, particularly Winston Churchill, tried to bring about a resumption of talks between Mikołajczyk and Stalin, but these efforts broke down over several issues.
 One was the Katyn massacre.
 Another was Poland's postwar borders.
 Stalin insisted that the eastern territories should remain in Soviet hands.
 Mikołajczyk also opposed Stalin's plan to set up a Communist government in postwar Poland.

-As a result, Stalin agreed that there would be a coalition government in the Soviet seized territories of Poland.
+As a result, Stalin agreed that there would be a coalition government in the Soviet-seized territories of Poland.
 A Socialist, Edward Osóbka-Morawski, became Prime Minister of the new Provisional Government of National Unity, and the Communist leader Władysław Gomułka became one of two Deputy Prime Ministers.
 Mikołajczyk resigned as Prime Minister of the government in exile to return to Poland and become the other Deputy Prime Minister and Minister for Agriculture.
 Many of the Polish exiles opposed this action, believing that this government was a façade for the establishment of Communist rule in Poland.
 The government in exile maintained its existence, although it no longer had diplomatic recognition as the legal government of Poland.